History of Nickelodeon: 1998–2004: Further exploring and marketing programs

 On April 28, 1998, Nickelodeon and Sesame Workshop partnered to put together an initial investment of $100 million to start an educational television brand for children and pre-teens aged 6–12.
 The "kids' thinking channel" was named Noggin (derived from a slang term for "head") to reflect its purpose as an educational medium.
 Sesame Workshop initially planned for it to be an advertiser-supported service, but later decided that it should debut as a commercial-free network.
 Noggin officially launched on February 2, 1999, and aired programming from both Sesame Workshop and Nickelodeon's archive libraries.

 On May 1, 1999, the channel previewed the animated series SpongeBob SquarePants directly after the 1999 Kids' Choice Awards.
-The show would go on to become the most popular Nicktoon in the channel's history, and has remained very popular to this day, consistently ranking as the channel's highest-rated series since 2000.
+The show would go on to become the most popular Nicktoon in the channel's history, surpassing their previous flagship series Rugrats, and has remained very popular to this day, consistently ranking as the channel's highest-rated series since 2000.
 By 2001, a third of the series' audience was made up of adults, and the show was run in evening slots.
-A film adaptation of SpongeBob SquarePants was announced in 2002.
+The first film adaptation of SpongeBob SquarePants was announced in 2002 and released in 2004.
 The ensuing SpongeBob media franchise went on to generate over $13 billion in merchandising revenue for Nickelodeon.
+After SpongeBob SquarePants became a hit, the Nick Jr. animated show Dora the Explorer premiered on August 14, 2000, which also became a hit and became Nick Jr.'s longest-running animated show.

-In 2001, Nickelodeon obtained an extended agreement with THQ to produce video games based on their franchises, such as computer game rights to Rugrats, SpongeBob SquarePants and Rocket Power and console and computer rights to other Nickelodeon shows like Jimmy Neutron: Boy Genius and The Wild Thornberrys.
+In 2001, Nickelodeon released its first original animated feature Jimmy Neutron: Boy Genius, which would later be given a TV series called The Adventures of Jimmy Neutron, Boy Genius, which also serves as the sequel to the movie.
+In the same year, Nickelodeon obtained an extended agreement with THQ to produce video games based on their franchises, such as computer game rights to Rugrats, SpongeBob SquarePants and Rocket Power and console and computer rights to other Nickelodeon shows like The Adventures of Jimmy Neutron, Boy Genius, The Wild Thornberrys, The Fairly OddParents, My Life As A Teenage Robot, Invader Zim, Danny Phantom, As Told By Ginger, ChalkZone and countless others.
 The agreement also covered games based on original intellectual properties, such as Tak and the Power of Juju, with the potential that THQ would release a game first, followed by an animated cartoon on Nickelodeon.
+The Fairly OddParents, which originated from Oh Yeah!
+Cartoons, would also dominate Nickelodeon's time slots, just behind SpongeBob SquarePants, from its original airing from 2001 to 2006 and again during its revival from 2009 to 2017.
+Also in the same year, the premiere of Rugrats' tenth anniversary episode "All Growed Up" became Nickelodeon's most-watched broadcast up to that point resulting in the show to be given a sequel All Grown Up! which would premiere in 2003.
+In 2002, Nickelodeon completely became Noggin's owner following its split from Sesame Workshop.